idsia-robotics/navground/_sources/packages/navground_ros.rst

 .. ros:parameter:: kinematics.wheel_axis float
    :default: 1.0

-   Wheel axis, see :cpp:func:`navground::core::WheeledKinematics::get_axis`.
+   Wheel axis, see :cpp:func:`navground::core::TwoWheelsDifferentialDriveKinematics::get_wheel_axis`.
 Should be positive.
-Only relevant for wheeled kinematics.
+Only relevant for some kinematics.

 Behavior